 In many situations, siblings are ideal power of attorney agents.
-For many siblings, there is a level of trust and a familiarity with circumstances and family dynamics, that an outsider would not be able to understand.
+There is a level of trust with your sibling that they know your family dynamics and wishes that an outsider may not understand.

 Table of Contents

-In this article, we discuss how to get power of attorney to help your brother or sister manage their financial and medical affairs.
-However, they must be the ones to walk through the process to create the power of attorney.
+This article discusses how to get power of attorney to help your brother or sister manage their financial and medical affairs.
+However, they must be the ones to walk through the process of creating a power of attorney.

-If you’d like to establish decision-making authority over them, without their approval, then you will need to establish guardianship or conservatorship through the court system.
+If you’d like to establish decision-making authority over them without their approval, you will need to establish guardianship or conservatorship through the court system.

 What Is a Power of Attorney?

 A power of attorney is a legal document where someone (called the principal) names someone they trust as their agent or attorney-in-fact to handle matters for them.
 A power of attorney is an important estate planning tool, especially if a sibling is incapacitated and cannot manage their affairs.
 Two types of power of attorney documents cover two essential aspects of your life: your money and your health.
 A financial power of attorney authorizes an agent to make financial decisions, and a medical power of attorney (also known as a health care directive or living will) authorizes an agent to make medical decisions.

 Without these legal documents in place, if your sibling is incapacitated, a family member must petition the court for conservatorship or guardianship over their sibling’s financial and medical affairs.
 A court hearing is a public proceeding that requires evidence of the sibling’s incompetence and the fiduciary fitness of the potential guardian and conservator.

 Medical Care Power of Attorney and Advance Health Care Directive (Living Will)